oncleben31/ha-pool_pump/README.md

 ### HACS installation

+1. Install [HACS](https://hacs.xyz/).
+That way you get updates automatically.
-1. Add this repository in HACS
+2. Add this Github repository as custom repository in HACS settings.
-2. search and install Pool Pump Manger in HACS
+3. search and install "Pool Pump Manger" in HACS and click `install`.
-6. Modify your `configuration.yaml` as explain below
+4. Modify your `configuration.yaml` as explain below.
-7. Restart Home Assistant
+5. Restart Home Assistant.

 ### Manual installation